rwynn/monstache-site/src/config.md

 The strategy to use for handling document deletes when custom indexing is done in scripts.

-**Strategy 0** -default- will do a term query by document id across all Elasticsearch indexes.
+**Strategy 0** -default- will do a term query by document id across all Elasticsearch indexes in `delete-index-pattern`.
 Will only perform the delete if one single document is returned by the query.

 **Stategy 1** -deprecated- will store indexing metadata in MongoDB in the `monstache.meta` collection and use this metadata to locate and delete the document.

 **Stategy 2** will completely ignore document deletes in MongoDB.

+## direct-read-bounded

+boolean (default `false`)

+When this option is enabled monstache will ensure that all direct read queries have a min and max set on the query.
+This ensures that direct reads will complete and not chase new data that is being inserted while the cursor is being exhausted.

 ## direct-read-concur